 We noticed the space was lacking any external intrigue.
 We don’t blame it, it was a study after all.
 We wanted to create an opportunity to ‘tease’ the viewer walking past, almost giving them a little taste before entering.
 We decided to create a viewing window from the Kitchen, just large enough that you could grab a sneak peek before coming in through the new glass door.
 All windows and doors installed were double-glazed and argon filled to ensure no air escaped – Any addition drafts could affect the INOA’s air control and jeopardise the wine.

-We knew our client had a bit of a collection but knowing how they wanted the wine stored was important to us so we could design our joinery to suit.
+Our team at By Urban knew our client had a bit of a collection but knowing how they wanted the wine stored was important to us so we could design our joinery to suit.
 They put their trust in us to create a functional yet sophisticated space.
 Our main objective was to give our clients options.
 We utilised as much Wall display, lower cabinet storage and feature shelving to ensure they could store everything, with some simply tucked away for special occasions.

 The wall mounted wine racks were not only functional but created an eye-catching feature.
 The wine ladder was definitely an added necessity to the room.
 Tackling over 3m Ceilings, access to those higher bottles became that little bit easier with the installation of RAM hardware’s black anodised ladder.
 Custom-made to suit the space, this product out of Queensland and NZ definitely made a statement.
 We also made sure to utilise any existing space including the unused fireplace for some added open storage.